What are eBooks?

 • Not all books are available in eBook format.

-• Most library eBook collections are presented in formats intended for viewing in a browser on a computer.
+• Most library eBook collections are designed for viewing in a browser on a computer.

 • Due to our licensing agreements with publishers, some eBooks in our collections are limited to one user at a time.

-• Typically, eBook files will be in either PDF or ePub format.
-PDF files don’t adapt well to various-sized displays and devices; therefore, it is difficult to view some PDF files on small screens that come with smartphones, tablets, and eBook readers. ePub is the preferred eBook file format as the text reflows to fit the screen's dimensions.
-The ePub eBook file format supports Digital Rights Management (DRM).
+• eBook files are typically in either PDF or ePub format.
+PDF files don’t adapt well to various-sized displays and devices, making it difficult to view some PDF files on small screens like those of smartphones, tablets, and eBook readers. ePub is the preferred eBook format because the text reflows to fit the screen dimensions.
+The ePub format also supports Digital Rights Management (DRM).

-• Yes, but eBooks are protected by copyright law in the same way as printed publications!
+• Yes, but eBooks are protected by copyright law just like printed publications.

-• As a guide, SA copyright law allows you to print/copy no more than one chapter, or 10% of a work, whichever is the greater.
+• As a guideline, South African copyright law permits you to print or copy no more than one chapter or 10% of a work, whichever is greater.

-• The different eBook suppliers and publishers have different rules about this, but once these limits are reached, you will not be able to print/copy any other text from that eBook.
+• Different eBook suppliers and publishers have varying rules regarding this, but once these limits are reached, you will be unable to print or copy any more text from that eBook.

-• Some eBook software is designed to restrict printing to a limited number of pages or a limited number of pages per day.
-In this case, the eBook software will notify you of how many pages you may print.
+• Some eBook software restricts printing to a limited number of pages or a limited number of pages per day.
+In such cases, the software will inform you of the number of pages you may print.

-For more detailed information, please go to the suppliers’ websites.
+For more detailed information, please visit the suppliers’ websites.

 Help with accessing eBooks

-• If you repeatedly have problems accessing an eBook, please contact your Faculty Librarian.
+• If you consistently encounter issues accessing an eBook, please contact your Faculty Librarian.